slang-legacy/evenLESS/README.md

 ...which gets compiled into normal CSS like LESS code always is.

+##Important Features:
-line-to-line conversion (so all lines match up between the source and original) indentation-based syntax works with existing LESS syntax highlighting
+ - line-to-line conversion (so all lines match up between the source and original)
+ - LESS+ syntax works with existing LESS syntax highlighting
+ - (**NOT IMPLEMENTED YET**) console interface which replaces lessc with same functionality

 *Note: I realize that the curly brackets at the end of blocks should be on their own lines.
 However they are added to the end of the last line in the block to insure that line numbers are not changed between the source and the original.
 If you want the output to be more readable then you can pass it through a LESS formatter*